jufab/opentracing-test/adresse-data-gouv-api-microprofile/readme.md

     mvn clean package

-This will create an executable jar file **adresse-data-gouv-api-microprofile-microbundle.jar** within the _target_ maven folder.
+This will create an executable jar file **adresse-data-gouv-api-microprofile.jar** within the _target_ maven folder.
 This can be started by executing the following command

-    java -jar target/adresse-data-gouv-api-microprofile-microbundle.jar
+    java -jar target/adresse-data-gouv-api-microprofile.jar

 To launch the test page, open your browser at the following URL